No et perdis res!

 Our team and mission

-Candidates interested are encouraged to visit the ESA website: http://www.esa.int
+You are encouraged to visit the ESA website: http://www.esa.int

-Field(s) of activity for the internship
+Field(s) of activity/research for the traineeship

 Behavioural competencies